 Our Enterprise Risk Management (ERM) process seeks to identify and address significant and material risks.
-Our ERM process assesses, manages, and monitors risks consistent with the integrated risk framework in the Enterprise Risk Management - Integrated Framework (2017) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+Our ERM process assesses, manages, and monitors risks consistent with the integrated risk framework in the Enterprise Risk Management-Integrated Framework (2017) issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
 We believe that risk-taking is an inherent aspect of the pursuit of our strategy.
 Our goal is to manage risks prudently rather than avoid risks.
-We can mitigate risks and their impact on the Company only to a limited extent.
+We can mitigate risks and their impact on our company only to a limited extent.

-A team of senior executives prioritizes identified risks and assigns an executive to address each major identified risk area and lead action plans to manage risks.
+A team of senior executives prioritizes identified risks, including decarbonization, disruptive technologies and cyber threats among others, and assigns an executive to address each major identified risk area and lead action plans to manage risks.
 Our Board of Directors provides oversight of the ERM process and reviews significant identified risks.
 The Audit Committee of the Board of Directors also reviews significant financial risk exposures and the steps management has taken to monitor and manage them.
 Our other Board committees also play a role in risk management, as set forth in their respective charters.